apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 If it does, it is a nice bonus.
 It gives us an easy way to check if we are over or below the pagination limit and helps with analytics.

 If it doesn't, we have to find a different way to check if the number of listings is within a limit.
 One option is to go to the last allowed page of the pagination.
-If that page is still full products, we can assume the filter is over the limit.
+If that page is still full of products, we can assume the filter is over the limit.

 #### How to handle (open) ends of the range {#how-to-handle-open-ends-of-the-range}

 Logically, every full (price) range starts at 0 and ends at infinity.
 But the way this is encoded will differ on each site.
 The end of the price range can be either closed (0) or open (infinity).
 Open ranges require special handling when you split them (we will get to that).

-Most sites will let you start with 0 (there might be exceptions, where you will have make the start open), so we can use just that.
+Most sites will let you start with 0 (there might be exceptions, where you will have to make the start open), so we can use just that.
 The high end is more complicated.
 Because you don't know the biggest price, it is best to leave it open and handle it specially.
 Internally you can just assign `null` to the value.

-Here are few examples of a query parameter with an open and closed high-end range:
+Here are a few examples of a query parameter with an open and closed high-end range:

 - Open: `p:100-` (higher than 100), Closed: `p:100-200` (between 100 and 200)
 - Open: `min_price=100`, Closed: `min_price=100&max_price=200`